 What about Taxes for Holding Companies?

-The individual business entities each file their own tax report and the reports for all subsidiaries are added together.
-Each LLC (assuming he is the only member) files a Schedule C. The losses and gains of each LLC would be added up and placed on his personal tax return.
-Let's say his book sales entity had a net income this year of $5,000, and the website service had a loss of $2,000.
-He would record a net income of $3,000 on his tax return.
+The individual business entities each file their own tax report and the reports.
+Each business files a tax return, and the losses and gains of each business are added up and placed on the holding company's tax return.
 So a loss by one entity can be used to offset a profit by another on the holding company's tax return.